 Marc brought with him a devotion to demanding ecological viticulture and to non-interventionist winemaking.
-Without dogma, he employs long macerations, limited usage of SO_2 and aging in used barrels.
+Without dogma, he employs long macerations, limited usage of SO2 and aging in used barrels.
 And he patiently came to understand the character of each of the estate's many parcels of vines.

-While Juan and Marc continue to experiment to this day, the core offerings emerged over the first few years.
+With time Marc moved on to his own project, but the core offerings he developed endure.
 Camino de Navaherreros is blended from all the estate's vineyard holdings.
 It is aged in large, neutral upright barrels and is designed as an introduction to the region's style.
 With its light color, brilliant aromatics, and vibrant acidity, it shines like few other Grenache/Garnacha wines from anywhere.